aurelia/aurelia.github.io-old/_harp/get-started.md

 Alrighty.
 Time to configure the router.
 It's easy.
 You can set a title to use when generating the document's title.
 Then you set up your routes.
 Each route has the following properties:

-* route: This is a pattern, which when matched will cause the router to navigate to this route.
+* route: This is a pattern which, when matched, will cause the router to navigate to this route.
 You can use static routes like above, but you can also use paramerters like this: `customer/:id`.
 There's also support for wildcard routes and query string parmaters.
 The route can be a single string pattern or an array of patterns.
 * moduleId: This is a path relative to the current view-model which specifies the view/view-model pair you want to render for this route.
 * title: You can optionally provide a title to be used in generating the document's title.
-* nav: If this route should be included in the _navigation model_ becuase you want to generate a UI with it, set this to true.
+* nav: If this route should be included in the _navigation model_ becuase you want to generate a UI with it, set this to true (or a number indicating order).

 ### app.html